A veteran journalist, Jenn directs the development of Western

 wildlife areas, farms and other sites involved in water.

-Foundation, from assisting with programs and member benefits to
+Foundation, assisting with programs and member benefits while

-making sure everything runs smoothly on a day-to-day basis.
+ensuring everything operates smoothly on a daily basis.

 She joined the Foundation in 2021 as an administrative